aravind-sadharani/chandraveena/src/blog/taladhyaya/index.md

 Sometimes, to create an inter-play with the Tala, Pallavis can need not start or end at a beat of emphasis.
 Instead, they can start or end either before or after a beat of emphasis.
 Such Pallavis are referred to as *Anagat* (starting or ending before) and *Agat* (starting or ending after).
 Usually, the gap is one beat earlier or after.
 To make this more exciting and technically challenging, some compositions are designed to start or end half a beat before or after.

 Why is this relevant and interesting?
 Well, now every rhythmic or musical improvisation has to follow this rhythmic signature.
 For example, in Chautala, one could start a Pallavi at 8-1/2 or 9-1/2.
 Then the challenge is in ensuring that every improvisation ends in a way so the main lines of the Pallavi can start again at 8-1/2 or 9-1/2.

+> In the example above, the composition/Pallavi starts on beat 1, so *Uthao* and *Sama* are the same point, which is beat 1.

 ## Rhythmic Improvisation